 Mapping traceability requirements helps to have a comprehensive traceability system in place which can enable track and trace of products in the supply chain.
 This improves food safety and satisfies regulatory requirements

 The implementation of Food traceability has to do with three major players in the Food industry.

 Producers: With the global market in place, the need of the hour is quality, time, and cost.
 Manufacturers are adopting internal traceability software to ensure food safety and traceability to achieve consumer trust.
 The quality management of ISO 22000 requires traceability.

-Farm Management software will be a key to food traceability.
+Farm Management software will enable traceability in food supply chains.
 A SaaS platform that provides complete traceability solutions right from farm management practices like agronomy practices, crop and harvest management, and data management helps to build a robust food supply chain.
 Data-driven solutions make the agriculture supply chain more sustainable and efficient and easily traceable.
 Blockchain traceability with tagged QR codes recreates the product story and assures the consumer of a transparent journey of the product.